codingneo/codingneo.github.io/_posts/2024-08-24-text2sql-for-analytics-with-llm.md

 ## Text2SQL for Analytics with LLM

 ### Introduction
 With the recent breakthrough of Large Language Model (LLM), the capability of converting the questions in natural language to the Structured Query Language (SQL) has drawn attentions from both industry and research community.
-It is because
+This application has quite significant business values because more and more enterprises are becoming or want to be more data-driven.

 #### Prompt
 A good prompt template for _Text2SQL_** is as this: